f-mode oscillations of anisotropic neutron stars in full general relativity: Equilibrium configuration of anisotropic neutron stars in general relativity

-where a prime denotes the differentiation with respect to the radial coordinate $r$.
-From equations (\ref{eq1}), (\ref{eq2}), and (\ref{eq3}), we get the equation of hydrostatic equilibrium in the presence of pressure anisotropy, which can be written as
+where a prime denotes the differentiation with respect to $r$.
+From equations (\ref{eq1}), (\ref{eq2}), and (\ref{eq3}), we get the equation of hydrostatic equilibrium in the presence of the pressure anisotropy, which can be written as (in natural units):

-The interior metric function $(r<R)$, (where R is the radius of the star) can be found from equation (\ref{eq1}), which can be written as is the mass enclosed within a spherical region of radius $r$.
-Using (\ref{eq2}) and (\ref{inner}) the hydrostatic equilibrium equation (\ref{hydro}) can be written as
+The interior metric function ($r<R$, where $R$ is the radius of the star) can be found from Eq. (\ref{eq1}) as: is the mass enclosed within a spherical region of radius $r$ inside the star.
+Using Eqs. (\ref{eq2}) and (\ref{inner}), the hydrostatic equilibrium equation (\ref{hydro}) can be written as:

-This is the modified Tolman-Oppenheimer-Volkoff (TOV) equation, taking local pressure anisotropy into account.
-To solve this equation, we need to specify the equation of state of the neutron star matter, i.e., the dependance of $\rho$ on $p_r$ and the anisotropy parameter $\chi$.
+This is the modified Tolman-Oppenheimer-Volkoff (TOV) equation, which accounts for the local pressure anisotropy.
+To solve this equation, we need to specify the equation of state of the neutron star matter, i.e., the dependence of $p_r$ on $\rho$ and the anisotropy parameter $\chi$.
 As the boundary conditions, we set a finite radial pressure at the center of the star and zero radial pressure at the surface of the star.
+This also implies zero density at the surface of the star.